 1. Hyperfocus Dating.
 The biggest shock to ADHD relationships comes with the transition from courtship to marriage.
-Typically, a person with ADHD hyperfocuses on his partner in the early stages of a dating.
-He makes her feel she is the center of his world.
+Typically, a person with ADHD hyperfocuses on their partner in the early stages of a dating.
+They makes them feel like the center of their world.
 When the hyperfocus stops, the relationship changes dramatically.
 The non-ADHD partner takes it personally.

 2. Walking On Eggshells.
 Tantrums, anger, and rude behavior often accompany untreated ADHD symptoms.
 One man with ADHD described it to me as “having to anticipate my partner’s response to every single thing I do.
 I live my life trying to second-guess her, because I want to please her, but most of the time she’s just mad.”
 Changing behavior in both partners is critical to turning around a relationship.
 Don’t assume that anger or frustration in either partner is part of ADHD.
 Chances are good that you can get these things under control.